-If you’re starting to tire of fabulously colourful but seemingly endless salads in this tropical heatwave we’ve been enjoying so much, treat yourself to this colourful curry.
 As with the majority of the recipes we feature on the Annabel & Grace website, this Thai Prawn, Pineapple & Squash Curry is really easy to cook.
-And very moreish.
-Also 292 calories (well, before you add onion bhajis, naan bread, poppadoms and pickles!).
+It’s colourful, spicy and slips down a treat.
+And it’s very moreish.
+292 calories (well, before you add onion bhajis, naan bread, poppadoms and pickles!).
 I based my version on a John Torode recipe – needless to say, mine incorporates a couple of cheats…

 Ready-made Thai green curry paste